a3oYzmN4fGhm7rA4ob/badly-written-guides/howToInstallLinuxMint.md

 ## Downloading the .iso file
 The second part needed is an *ISO Image* file.
 This basically contains a bunch of compressed information about an OS, that you can use with a tool like Rufus to flash to a USB into something that can be booted from.

+You will be downloading Linux Mint Cinnamon, which can be found here.
+Choose a mirror that will be fast for you.

 ## Flashing the .iso to the USB
+* Open up Rufus, and select your `.iso` file you downloaded.
+* Select your USB Drive as the target.
+* Hit "Start" and wait for it to finish.
+* When it finishes, congratulations.
+Move on to the next step.

 # Step 1: Accessing the UEFI BIOS